Key Takeaways:

 While copyright protection is automatic upon the creation of an original work in a tangible form, registration offers several legal benefits:

-Seeking statutory damages: If you have registered your work, you may be eligible to seek statutory damages in an infringement lawsuit.
+Seeking statutory damages: If you have registered your work, you may be eligible to seek statutory damages in a copyright infringement lawsuit.

 Statutory damages are predetermined amounts set by law that can be awarded when it is difficult to determine actual damages or lost profits.